 South Korea is an increasingly popular destination for international students seeking a bachelor’s degree.
-Korean universities offer quality education, cultural experience, and often scholarships for talented students.
+According to the Korean government’s Study in Korea portal, the number of international students in domestic higher education institutions reached 253,434 in 2025.
+Korean universities offer quality education, cultural experiences, and scholarships for talented students.
 Below, we outline the key aspects of studying for a bachelor’s in South Korea, including admission requirements, language proficiency tests, and the application process.
 Throughout, we’ll share real stories of scholarship recipients who pursued their bachelor’s in South Korea, illustrating each point with their experiences.

 Bachelor’s Degree Admission Requirements

 Getting admitted to an undergraduate program in South Korea requires meeting both academic and eligibility criteria.
-Universities will look at your high school performance, required documents, and other qualifications to ensure you can thrive in their programs.
+Universities will look at your high school performance, required documents, language ability, and other qualifications to determine whether you are ready for the program.
 Here’s what you need to prepare:

 Academic Qualifications and Eligibility

-International applicants must have completed high school (or equivalent) with strong academic results.
-Top Korean universities often expect excellent grades.
-For example, Romario Juvita de Carvalho Quintão from Timor-Leste was among the top ten students in his country’s national high school exam, graduating with a near-perfect GPA.
+International applicants generally must have completed high school, or an officially recognized equivalent, before enrolling in a bachelor’s program.
+Selective universities also review academic performance closely, often through transcripts, school profiles, standardized test results, awards, and other supporting documents.
+For example, Romario Juvita de Carvalho Quintão from Timor-Leste graduated with a GPA of 9.7/10 before studying civil engineering in Korea through the Global Korea Scholarship.
 Another student, Choying Palmo from Bhutan, finished high school with distinction before earning a scholarship to study engineering in Korea.
-These examples show that maintaining a competitive GPA and excelling in relevant subjects greatly strengthens your application.
+These examples show that maintaining a competitive academic record and excelling in relevant subjects can strengthen your application.

 Required Application Documents